Michael Avenatti arrested by Los Angeles police for alleged domestic abuse

 Avenatti became a well-known fixture on cable news for representing Daniels, whose real name is Stephanie Clifford.
 She claims she had a sexual relationship with Trump in 2006, which he has denied, and was paid hush money to keep silent.

-The Vermont Democratic Party released a statement late Wednesday announcing it would be cancelling events it planned to host over the weekend with Avenatti as speaker.
+The Vermont Democratic Party said in a statement late Wednesday that it was canceling events over the weekend at which Avenatti was to speak and would refund all ticket sales.

-"It has been widely reported by the Washington Post and other outlets that Michael Avenatti has been arrested in Los Angeles, California on charges of suspected felony domestic violence," the statement said.
-"The Vermont Democratic Party has cancelled Mr. Avenatti’s forthcoming scheduled appearances in Vermont, and will be refunding all ticket sales."